Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

 3. Configure environment variables:
    - Copy `.env.example` to `.env`
-   - Add your Anthropic API key to the `.env` file
+   - Add your OpenRouter API key to the `.env` file (get one from https://openrouter.ai/keys)

 4. Build the project:
    ```